reuse-ay/maxGraph/packages/website/docs/demo-and-examples.md

 The documentation does not cover all the features available in `maxGraph`.
 However, `maxGraph` does provide numerous examples.
 These examples show how to use the features and how `maxGraph` can be extended to meet new needs.

-This page includes links to the examples and demos available in the `maxGraph` repository.
+This page includes links to the examples and demos available in the `maxGraph` [GitHub organization](https://github.com/maxGraph).

 :::